What to Say When Someone is Terminally Ill

 No one likes cooking when they’re not feeling well.
 Because nearly everyone appreciates food, dropping off a meal is something you can do even if your friend or loved one hasn’t requested it.
 If you’re not one to cook, try giving them a gift card to a restaurant, or organizing a rotating dinner schedule between friends.

 For millions of people, crowdfunding has become an important way to raise money during a challenging time.
 An online fundraiser provides a central place for friends and family to unite and offer financial and emotional support.
-Whether you’re looking for financial help for palliative care, expensive medical treatments, or medical bills, an online fundraiser can provide financial relief and allow your friend or family member to focus on what matters during this difficult time.
+Whether you’re looking for financial help for palliative care, to help someone going through cancer, to help pay expensive medical treatments, or medical bills, an online fundraiser can provide financial relief and allow your friend or family member to focus on what matters during this difficult time.

 Reach out and make a difference today

 If you’d like to do more, you can make a real difference by lifting a financial burden from someone who is terminally ill.
 Through GoFundMe, you can start raising money within minutes of signing up, and our fundraising platform means more of your donations will help the person who needs it most.
-Sign up today to begin making a difference.
+Start today and begin making a difference.
+GoFundMe can show you how it works and answer all your fundraising questions.

 Written by GoFundMe